princemuel/site/content/problems/not-found.md

 description: "The requested resource could not be found on this server."
 type: "https://princemuel.com/problems/not-found"
 extensions:
-  resourceType: "The type of resource that was not found"
+  resource_type: "The type of resource that was not found"
-  resourceId: "The identifier of the resource that was not found"
+  resource_id: "The identifier of the resource that was not found"
 ---

 The requested resource could not be found on this server.